Former Lab Members

 Former postdoctoral scholar

 Dr. Kindinger is now working with NOAA Coral Reef Ecosystem Project!
+Check out her bio in the Journal Oceanography.

 Former postdoctoral scholar